Key takeaways:

 When it comes to project management for creative teams, everyone in each team, department, and organization has their own priorities and their own set of tasks.
 Once you’ve built out your custom workspace using Wrike, each individual has visibility over what they need to work on and when it needs to be done.

-What’s more, they can set up their own personal dashboard and visualizations so that they can work in the way that’s best for them.
+What’s more, they can set up their own personal dashboard and visualizations so that they can work in a way that’s best for them.

 Dashboards